 Halie Williams is currently attending the Ohio State University and working towards a bachelors in Journalism.
 Born and raised in Columbus.
 Lover of books, classic rock and sports.
 Positive outlook enthusiast.
 Aspiring writer and drummer.

-is the trusted philanthropic advisor® to more than 2,000 individuals, families, and businesses, who have created unique funds to make a difference in the lives of others through the most effective philanthropy possible.
-Serving the region for nearly 70 years, The Columbus Foundation is the seventh largest community foundation in the world.
-PowerPhilanthropy®, the Foundation’s online giving resource, makes it easy for donors and the community to be informed and access valuable information about central Ohio nonprofits.
-For more information, visit www.columbusfoundation.org
+The Columbus Foundation is the trusted philanthropic advisor® to more than 2,000 individuals, families, businesses, and communities that have created unique funds to make a difference in the lives of others through the most effective philanthropy possible.
+Serving the region for more than 70 years, The Columbus Foundation is the seventh largest community foundation in the United States.
+The Foundation’s online giving marketplace, PowerPhilanthropy,® makes it possible for everyone to access valuable information about nonprofit organizations in central Ohio.
+Visit columbusfoundation.org to learn more.

 Jeff Regensburger is a painter, librarian, and drummer in the rock combo The Christopher Rendition.
 He received a Bachelor’s Degree in Fine Arts (Painting and Drawing) from The Ohio State University in 1990 and an Master’s Degree in Library Science from Kent State University in 1997.
 Jeff blogs sporadically (OnSummit.blogspot.com

 ), and paints as time allows.